end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 If your lens has auto-focus, turn it off.
 It is best to use manual focus in this situation.
 The fireworks are far enough to set your lens to infinity.

 As a personal suggestion, you should not trust the infinity symbol/mark on your lenses.
-The focus ring can sometimes moves &quot;beyond infinity&quot; which would make picture as bad as out of focus ones.
+The focus ring can sometimes moves "beyond infinity" which would make picture as bad as out of focus ones.
 This is because the infinity point can move depending on the ambient temperature which means that the infinity symbol position is set somewhere between the lens operating temperature range.
 It may not always be accurate for your situation.

 The best method for adjusting your focus is still to search for a far away object and focus on it.